About Us

 In March of 2024, Maxine released "Quiet on Set: The Dark Side of Kids TV" on Investigation Discovery and Max.
 The four-part series, directed by Robertson and Emma Schwartz, pulls back the curtain on an empire, built by creator Dan Schneider, that had an undeniable grip on popular culture.
 The docuseries offers unprecedented access to key cast members, writers, and crew spanning Schneider’s popular series at Nickelodeon and spotlights their emotional accounts; chronicling a pattern of gross, abusive, and manipulative behavior that unfolded across decades, as well as stories about child predators on set.
 "Quiet on Set" additionally features former Nickelodeon star Drake Bell, sharing publicly, for the first time ever, the abuse he suffered at the hands of Brian Peck, his former dialogue coach who was convicted in 2004 for his crimes against Drake and ordered to register as a sex offender.

 “Quiet on Set” ignited a viral online response online and has invigorated a nationwide reckoning with the dark underbelly of children’s entertainment.
-The series has been watched by more than 20 million people across cable network ID and streamers Max and Discovery+.
+The series has been watched by more than 30 million people across cable network ID and streamers Max and Discovery+ and became Max’s biggest streaming title ever reported in Nielsen’s Top 10 charts with 1.3 billion minutes watched.
+"Quiet on Set" was awarded the Television Critics Award for "Outstanding Achievement in News and Information."
+The project also received an ACE Eddie Award nomination for "Best Edited Documentary Series" and garnered two Emmy nominations for “Outstanding Documentary Or Nonfiction Series” and “Outstanding Picture Editing For A Nonfiction Program.”

-In 2023, Maxine’s documentary June, a new feature doc on country singer-songwriter June Carter Cash from Emmy-winner Kristen Vaurio, made its world premiere at DOC NYC.
-June is now streaming in the US, Canada, UK, Australia, Latin America, Brazil, Italy, France, Germany, Switzerland, and Austria on Paramount+.
-The film is a New York Times Critic’s Pick and Vogue writes that June 'rectifies a collective oversight, and presents a lovingly crafted, richly detailed rendering of a life well lived'.
+Maxine’s documentary "JUNE," a feature on country singer-songwriter June Carter Cash from Emmy-winner Kristen Vaurio, was nominated for a Grammy for "Best Music Film," and made its world premiere at DOC NYC.
+The film is a New York Times Critic’s Pick and Vogue writes that "JUNE" 'rectifies a collective oversight, and presents a lovingly crafted, richly detailed rendering of a life well lived'.
+"JUNE" is now streaming in the US, Canada, UK, Australia, Latin America, Brazil, Italy, France, Germany, Switzerland, and Austria on Paramount+.